 Salary scale and periodic increase

 The Leiden University salaries are determined at national level and listed in the Collective Labour Agreement of Dutch Universities (CAO).
 You are assigned to a salary scale on the basis of your job profile and level.
 If you perform well, your salary will be increased to the next amount in the salary scale, until it reaches the salary scale maximum.
-Your letter of appointment or amendment specifies in which month the periodic increase takes place.
+Your employment contract specifies in which month the periodic increase takes place.

 You may fail to receive a periodic increase if your performance is unsatisfactory or if you have not been assessed recently in the form of a Performance & Development Interview that should be no older than one year.

 Here you will find the salary scales.View the salary scales (Dutch only)